Kasandra Hernandez Radio Personality

 Addressing Food Justice through a three pronged process: Health and Nutrition, Redistribution of Food, Culinary Training.

-Father Tomas Carey (Vicar)
+Father Tomas Carey (Vicar) Church of the Epiphany

 On another occasion Father Tomas was able to share more on his opinion on where he would take visitors for the first time, what makes the neighborhood”moving,” living tenements, race and language, as well as changes he has seen since he moved into Lincoln Heights.